Tyuey/-1/README.md

-This is a case study about web programming, including IP private chat and group chat.
+This is a case study about embedded network programming, including IP private chat and group chat.